jgmurillo10/wellcolpublic/README.md

 version: 1.0

-well-col is an application build using NodeJS to allow OilCol S.A (fake company) to recieve data and store it from its sensors at the multiple wells in Colombia.

 What is well-col?
 ------------------
-OpenBook is a Jazz real book constructed with free software.
-A real book simply means a big book with lots of Jazz tunes or standards as they are more widely known.
+well-col is an application build using NodeJS to allow OilCol S.A (fake company) to recieve data and store it from its sensors at the multiple wells in Colombia.

 Where is the projects website?
 -------------------------------